goodkidali/DigitalClock/README.md

 # DigitalClock
-Digital Clock created using HTML, CSS, and Javascript.
+Digital Clock created using HTML, CSS, and JavaScript.

-This is my first attempt using javascript and second HTML/CSS project.
+This is my first attempt at using JavaScript and second HTML/CSS project.

 Here is the link to view the clock: